MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/microsoft-trusted-root-store-removal-of-us-federal-common-policy.md

    2. Run `certutil -verifyctl -v c:\rootsdisallowedstl.cab c:\roots\disallowedcert.sst`.
    3. When you select disallowedcert.sst, this should open the Certificate Manager snap-in to display all roots in the Disallowed list.
 3. To evaluate settings that are not shown in the UI, convert the SST file to a text file.
 To do this, run `certutil -dump -gmt -v c:\roots\trustedcerts.sst > c:\roots\trustedcerts.txt`.
-4. Download and add the "G2" root certificate to your personal CTL.
+4. Download and add the "G2" root certificate to your personal Certificate Trust List (CTL).
    - Download the "G2" root certificate from [Obtain and verify a copy of the Federal Common Policy CA G2 certificate](https://playbooks.idmanagement.gov/fpki/common/obtain-and-verify/#download-a-copy-of-fcpca-g2).
    - Follow the guidance in FICAM Playbooks: [Migrate to the Federal Common Policy CA G2](https://playbooks.idmanagement.gov/fpki/common/migrate/) for each operating system that's deployed in your enterprise.